ErezAmihud/WindowsSymbolsByVersion/README.md

 I am using uup files from uupdump.net to get all the dll's.
 If any symbol version that is here is not working let me know.

+## Help is appriciated
+If any1 have a faster method be free to contribute